Below is the extract from a recent Cupid’s Library article, interviewing our MD Rachel MacLynn.

 I always knew that I wanted a career which involved helping people.
 To be honest, I didn’t even know matchmaking existed as a profession, when I started out in my working life.

 I’ve always been fascinated by the human mind and behaviour, as well as in business, so I completed a degree in psychology, followed by a Master’s in Business Psychology.
-After several years of practising as a psychologist, I realised I particularly enjoyed working with people on a one-to-one basis.
+After several years of working in psychology, I realised I particularly enjoyed working with people on a one-to-one basis.
 I became curious about life coaching and through this, matchmaking caught my eye.

-When I first spotted a job advert for a matchmaker/psychologist, I had butterflies in my stomach.
+When I first spotted a job advert for a matchmaker, I had butterflies in my stomach.
+It felt like the job was just perfect for me.
 It felt like the job was just perfect for me.
 I’ve been matchmaking for nine years and running Maclynn Consultancy for four.
 It excites me how much the industry is blossoming and I’m honoured to be working alongside the Matchmaking Institute, to develop and raise professional and ethical standards amongst new and existing matchmakers, in what is thus far, an unregulated profession.

 What are the most important factors to consider when creating a match?